tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

 It was: **50Sh@d3s0fD0r1@nGr@Y@666**

 I heard Vera stirring.
 The cat mewled like someone stepped on her tail.
-The mouse went, "Click," and I felt the dark web beckon.
+The mouse went, "click," and I felt the dark web beckon.

 Then I was greeted by an animation of fire and brimstone that dispersed to reveal the lone word, "instadamn" engraved in a Stonehenge background.

 It was like instagram only it wasn't.
-It was deep and dark and all button led to Vera.
-Vera's instadamn.
-And there were pictures of a very hideous and gnarled caricature of an old woman.
+It was deep and dark and all buttons led to Vera.
+Vera's instadamn; Damn!

+There were pictures, so many pictures, of a very hideous and gnarled caricature of an old woman.

 I rubbed my eyes and readjusted my glasses.

 My heart sank and I knew.
-I knew it was Vera.
+I knew beyond any doubt it was Vera.

 Only it wasn't the Vera sleeping fitfully on the futon ten yards away.
 Not sexy Vera with her impossibly long sexy legs twitching restlessly.
 Not breathtaking Vera the goddess, her long tresses of silken blonde catching all slivers of light.